 Want to fit into the caver crowd?
-Here’s a primer, provided with the assistance of one of our favorite local cavers, Chelsea Ballard.
+As we celebrate 2021 being the International Year of Caves and Karst, we thought you’d like a primer.
+This one is provided with the assistance of one of our favorite local cavers, Chelsea Ballard.

 Chelsea Ballard checking water levels on Echo River inside Mammoth Cave.

 First and most importantly, let’s talk about what makes our area the cave capitol of the world!
 Have you ever heard of a sandstone cap?
 It is not headwear for our locals, although that is a good guess.
 It is a top layer of sandstone that protects the caves from being weathered away.
 Our sinkhole plains drain water underground.
 This running water erodes away the limestone layer, which creates the cave.
 So caves are in the limestone layer, but it is the sandstone cap that protects the passages and chambers created by this process of erosion.
 Without the cap, the cave environments would not exist for exploration, research and animal homes – which we will also be covering in this primer.
 The photo below is a perfect example of these layer.

 Photo by Chelsea Ballard of Cathedral Domes, which can be seen from the Wild Cave Tour offered by Mammoth Cave National Park NOTE: The Wild Cave Tour at MCNP will be closed until 2021.
 However, Hidden River Cave offers a Wild Cave Tour, also.